-The Rainbow Connection helps grant wishes to children between 2 ½ and 18 years old with a life threatening medical condition who live in Michigan.
+The Rainbow Connection helps grant wishes to children living in Michigan who are between 2 ½ and 18 years old with a life threatening medical condition.
 Medical professionals, parents or guardians, and children may submit wish requests.

-A Special Wish Foundation grants wishes for children and young adults between the ages of 3 and 21 who have been diagnosed with an advanced illness and live near Spokane, Washington.
+A Special Wish Foundation grants wishes for children and young adults under the age of 21 who have been diagnosed with an advanced illness and live near Spokane, Washington.
 Wishes fall into three categories, including a special gift, a visit to a special place, or the opportunity to meet a special hero.

 Sunshine Foundation helps fulfill the dreams of children 3 to 18 years old who have advanced cancer, special needs, or who have faced abuse.